xiaoyang-sde/knowledge-base/docs/theoretical-computer-science/01-finite-automata.md

 - The deterministic finite automata accepts a string $w = w_1 w_2 \dots w_n$ if and only if $\delta(\dots \delta(\delta(q_0, w_1), w_2) \dots, w_n) \in F$.
 - The deterministic finite automata recognizes the language $L$ if and only if $L = \{w: D \text{ accepts } w\}$.

 The deterministic finite automata could be represented with a diagram that consists of a specific alphabet, the start state, the accept states, and the transitions of the states for all symbols.
-The language of a deterministic finite automata is the set of all strings it accpets.
+The language of a deterministic finite automata is the set of all strings it accepts.

 ## Non-deterministic Finite Automata